whealana/citation-tracker/README.md

 bot.js:
 - Implements the Slack bot.
-- Wraps core functions from aquilaCite.mjs.
+- Wraps core functions from cite.mjs.
 - Restricts usage to one channel.
 - Runs a monitoring loop with setInterval every 24h.